jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 ## Installing JFrog CLI on the Source Instance Machine

-## Installing JFrog CLI on a Machine With Network Access to the Source and Target Machines
+## Installing JFrog CLI on a Machine with Network Access to the Source and Target Machines

 ## Controlling the File Transfer Speed